Model Optimizer Usage¶

 --layout, and other parameters described in the Embedding Preprocessing Computation article.

---compress_to_fp16 compression parameter in Model Optimizer allows generating IR with constants (for example, weights for convolutions and matrix multiplications) compressed to
+--data_type compression parameter in Model Optimizer allows generating IR of the

 FP16 data type.
 For more details, refer to the Compression of a Model to FP16 guide.

 To get the full list of conversion parameters available in Model Optimizer, run the following command:

 Examples of CLI Commands¶

 Below is a list of separate examples for different frameworks and Model Optimizer parameters:

 Launch Model Optimizer for a TensorFlow MobileNet model in the binary protobuf format:

 mo --input_model MobileNet.pb